mongodb-js/charts-embed-sdk/examples/authenticated/realm/readme.md

 ## Quickstart
 _The following steps presume the use of npm, though yarn works as well._

+1. Ensure you have Node installed.
+You can confirm with `node --version`.
+On some operating systems, Node is available as the `nodejs` binary instead.

-1. Clone or download the repository
+2. Clone the Git repository or download the code to your computer.

 3. Run `npm install` to install the package dependencies.

 4. Run `npm install -g parcel-bundler` to install Parcel.
 You may need to run `sudo npm install -g parcel-bundler` if you lack permissions.
    - Optional Parcel.js documentation https://parceljs.org/ for more information on what this is

-4. Run `parcel index.html` to start the application.
+5. Run `parcel index.html` to start the application.

 This should create a local server running the Charts demo.
 Open a web browser and navigate to `http://localhost:1234` in the url bar to see the sample.